Accepted domains in Exchange 2016

-There are three types of accepted domains: authoritative, internal relay, and external relay.
-These accepted domain types are described in the following sections.
+Learn about the three types of accepted domains in Exchange 2016: authoritative, internal relay, and external relay.

 |If you have a subscribed Edge Transport server in your perimeter network, you configure accepted domains on a Mailbox server in your Exchange organization.
 The accepted domains configuration is replicated to the Edge Transport server during EdgeSync synchronization.
 For more information, see Edge Subscriptions.|